-We can expect to see some great initiatives with the diversity portfolio and support of employees with flexible working options to support all peoples.
+We can expect to see some great initiatives with the diverse portfolio and support of employees with flexible working options to support all people.

 recruiting for the future

-- Rewiring of public sector to be customer-first to attract talent to expanding departments.
+- Rewiring the public sector to be customer-first to attract talent to expanding departments.

-- Further developing work life balance alongside diversity and inclusion principles will be key to talent acquisition for coming years
+- Further developing work-life balance alongside diversity and inclusion principles will be key to talent acquisition in the coming years